 The Lister Institute Research Prize Fellowships may be held by individuals holding positions in any UK or Republic of Ireland research institution, which is deemed ‘not-for-profit’, (this might be a university, a hospital clinical department, MRC Unit or Research Institute, whether independent or charity-funded).
 Where the research dictates, a period of the award may be spent working abroad (but not more than six months in any consecutive 12-month period and in total no more than one year over the course of the three years).

-The Lister Institute will select its Research Prize Fellows by assessment of written application and interview of short-listed candidates by members of its Scientific Advisory Committee.
-Members of the SAC will initially score all applications to generate a long-list of candidates whose applications will then be sent to national and international experts for detailed review.
-The selection of short-listed candidates by SAC members will be based on these reviews and their own assessments.
-Short-listed candidates, usually no more than twelve, will be interviewed by the SAC and, as a part of this process, will make a brief presentation.
+The Lister Institute will select its Research Prize Fellows by assessment of written application and interview of short-listed candidates by members of its Scientific Committee.
+Members of the SC will initially score all applications to generate a long-list of candidates whose applications will then be sent to national and international experts for detailed review.
+The selection of short-listed candidates by SC members will be based on these reviews and their own assessments.
+Short-listed candidates, usually no more than twelve, will be interviewed by the SC and, as a part of this process, will make a brief presentation.